TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 # Acknowledgements

-[A guide to convolution arithmetic for deep learning](https://github.com/vdumoulin/conv_arithmetic) was heavily referenced when completing these videos.

 The video animations were created using [the community version of Manim](https://github.com/ManimCommunity/manim).

+[A guide to convolution arithmetic for deep learning](https://github.com/vdumoulin/conv_arithmetic) was heavily referenced when completing the transposed convolution videos.